informalsystems/quartz/docs/getting_started.md

 This completes the basic setup and usage guide for the Transfer Application.
 In the next sections, we'll cover how to run this application with local Mock SGX, real SGX on Azure, and how to deploy it on the Neutron testnet.

 ## Local daemon and wallet

-For all **testing** purposes, you can yse the wallets we provide in the `docker/wasmd/accounts` folder.
+For all **testing** purposes, you can use the wallets we provide in the `docker/wasmd/accounts` folder.

 Once your `wasmd` is running, you can easily copy the wallets from docker to your local daemon `~/.config` folder: